 Full fermentation will take about three to four weeks.
 As the vinegar is maturing, the mix will get a vinegar smell.
 This is from the acetic acid formed by its conversion from alcohol.
 The taste will mature over time.
 You should taste your mix periodically to see how far along you have reached.

 When your vinegar is fully fermented you can filter it through either several layers of cheesecloth, or a plain coffee filter will work just fine.
 The filtering will remove the “mother of vinegar” or the cloudy sediment that has accumulated from the fermentation process.
 This does not have to be done and is only a matter of preference.
 Personally, I prefer the mother in my vinegar.
 However, if you choose to remove the mother this will prevent further fermentation and will prevent the vinegar from ultimately spoiling.

-Another method to prevent spoilage and insure indefinite storage of your vinegar is to pasteurize it.
+Another method to prevent spoilage and ensure indefinite storage of your vinegar is to pasteurize it.
 Pasteurization is done with heat and you have to do it at just the right temperature.
 This requires a minimum of 140 degrees F and a maximum of 160 degrees F. This will kill off the acetobacter bacteria and allow the vinegar to be stored indefinitely.

 You do this by placing the bottle of vinegar in a large pan of water and bringing the water to the 140 to 160 F range as stated above.
-You should use a cooking thermometer to insure the proper temperatures.
+You should use a cooking thermometer to ensure the proper temperatures.
 As soon as this level is reached, remove your vinegar bottle from the pan of water and allow it to cool.
 Store it out of sunlight in a cool area at as close to 60 degrees F as you can.
 Remember, the vinegar reacts with its container and can only be stored in glass, ceramic, or stainless steel bottles.

 Flavoring Your Vinegar